gvwilson/thirdbit/fiction/voyage/index.md

 commander, then the apprentices' deaths *were* his fault after all, were they not?

-At this point, three days into the proceedings, the hapless judge<sup>The Ld.
+At this point, three days into the proceedings, the hapless judge<span class="sidenote">The Ld.
 Jaarko Villems, who was no doubt aware that he had been chosen in part because his mixed ancestry would allow either side to dress him as a villain.
-Nearly bankrupt in the wake of the trial, and unable to find other cases to try, Villems left Ruuda-in-Ruuda for Derway, where, more than thirty years later, he was was arrested for urinating on the dock where the *Unshadowed Land* was berthed.</sup> suspended the trial.
+Nearly bankrupt in the wake of the trial, and unable to find other cases to try, Villems left Ruuda-in-Ruuda for Derway, where, more than thirty years later, he was was arrested for urinating on the dock where the *Unshadowed Land* was berthed.</span> suspended the trial.
 "As public order is put at risk by these proceedings," he wrote:

 > …and as both parties have evidenced the essential weakness of their arguments